-Our certified team of ethical hackers and our automated tools actively search for security vulnerabilities in your systems that may pose a risk to your information assets and those of your users.
+Our certified team of ethical hackers and our automated tools actively search for security vulnerabilities in your systems that may pose risks to your information assets and those of your users.
 You will receive detailed reports based on which you can decide what you want to fix according to the severity and impact on your business.

 Minimal rates of false positives

 Centralized attack surface management

 We manage the security testing from a unique point: Fluid Attacks' platform.
 This allows our red team to be available and in constant communication with your developers in order to achieve high remediation rates.
 We also use this platform to provide you with easy-to-understand, up-to-date executive indicators.

 Do you want to learn more about Security Testing?

 We invite you to read our blog posts related to this solution.

 What they offer alone, combined and done manually

 Our CLI is an approved AST tool to secure cloud apps

 What is SCA, and what can we get from it?